Aneesh-Malapaka/fbarez-portfolio-fork/_pages/about.md

 #  - /about/
 #  - /about.html
 ---
 Hi! my name is Fazl.
 I am a PhD researcher at Edinburgh Centre For Robotics and visiting PhD Scholar at University of Oxford.
-I am also a research affiliate at [CESR at University of Cambridge](https://www.cser.ac.uk/team/fazl-barez/) and [Future of Life Institue](https://futureoflife.org/person/fazl-barez/).
+I am also a research affiliate at [CSER at University of Cambridge](https://www.cser.ac.uk/team/fazl-barez/) and [Future of Life Institue](https://futureoflife.org/person/fazl-barez/).
 Previously, I worked as a data scientist at RBS and The Data Lab Inovation Centre.

 <br />
 Broadly, I am interested in Applications of Safety and Interpretability in Machine Learning.
 I am also interested in AGI safety and governance.